lisawagner/redux-toolkit-example-blog/README.md

 ### :lady_beetle: Bugs and Known Issues

-React v18 Strict Mode causes Redux to run 2x when component mounts for the first time, resulting in all records duped.
+React v18 Strict Mode causes Redux to run 2x when component mounts for the first time, resulting in all records duped on the frontend.
 I tried unsuccessfully to create a workaround.
 Options for now are:
   - Don't use Strict Mode
   - Downgrade to React 17.